isomerpages/mindef-ndp2022/_faq/NDP @ Heartlands.md

 On 7 August, the Red Lions will conduct free fall jumps over two heartland sites.

-Details on the exact locations and time will be out soon! 😊
+Details on the locations and time will be out soon! 😊

 #### Q2-5.
 Where and when will the fireworks be set off in the Heartlands?
 On 9 August, fireworks will be set off in the heartlands, concurrent with that at The Float @ Marina Bay.

-Details on the exact locations and time will be out soon! 😊
+Details on the locations and time will be out soon! 😊

 #### Q2-6: What are the COVID-19 measures at the heartland locations?